PandorasGit/P3-paroberts/README.md

 - Solution for Project 3
 - The tutorial repository for this project can be found [here](https://github.com/bsu-cs315/P3-tutorial-waroberts).

+## Features and Controls
+- Space to shoot
+- A and D to yaw or rotate along the Y-axis.
+- W and D to pitch or rotate along the X-axis.

+***
 ## Third Party Assets